tylerbrotherton/VIM-to-Visual_studio-to-API-and-back-/README.md

 # VIM--Visual_studio--API
 This repository gives VIM(classic) access to *most of Visual Studio extensions, add ons', etc and the ability to make API calls from VIM through Visual Studio.
 I'm aware that this is not intented.
 I need to use VIM for my disibility and cannot use Visual studio.
 I'm also aware that this is not perfect code.

+When I say Vim, I mean VIM classic 1991.
+This is also neoVim compatable, but please reconsider your life choices if you use neoVim

+how to use this, first download this repo, secondly copy paste "Bash_commands" into your linux terminal or Windows powershell, thirdly add VimPackage to your VIM folder, and finally make the script live by executiving "chmod +x vim-api-sender.sh" in your linux terminal or windows powershell,=.

+an example of how to prompt this repo in VIM is :% write !curl -X POST https://api.endpoint.com -H "Content-Type: application/json" -d @-"